LeptaSpace/zs/README.txt

 Here's how we can write long numbers:

-    64 Gi
+    > 64 Gi
+    68719476736
-    2 Pi
+    > 2 Pi
+    2251799813685248
-    32 Ki
+    > 32 Ki
+    32768

 Where these functions operate on the most recent value.
 For now this means they treat the output pipe like a stack.
 It's not beautiful, so I'm looking for better abstractions.

 However these is also possible (the two forms do the same):

-    16 32 64, Gi
+    > 16 32 64, Gi
+    17179869184 34359738368 68719476736
-    Gi (16 32 64)
+    > Gi (16 32 64)
+    17179869184 34359738368 68719476736

-Here the Gi function works on a list rather than a single value.
+Here the scaling function works on a list rather than a single value.
 I like the first form because it reduces the need for parenthesis.
 The second form is less surprising to some people, and lets us nest functions.

+The scaling functions work as constants, if they're used alone:

+    > Gi
+    1073741824

+There are also the SI fractional scaling functions (d, c, m, u, n, p, f, a, z and y):

+    > 15 u
+    1.5e-05
+    > 1 m
+    0.001
+    > 1 a
+    1e-18

-I implemented a bunch of these SI suffix functions, using GSL code generation to reduce the work.
-See [zs_suffices.gsl](https://github.com/LeptaSpace/zs/blob/master/src/zs_suffices.gsl) and [zs_suffices.xml](https://github.com/LeptaSpace/zs/blob/master/src/zs_suffices.xml), which produce the source code in [zs_suffices.h](https://github.com/LeptaSpace/zs/blob/master/src/zs_suffices.h).
+I implemented these SI scaling functions using GSL code generation to reduce the work.
+See [zs_scaling.gsl](https://github.com/LeptaSpace/zs/blob/master/src/zs_scaling.gsl) and [zs_scaling.xml](https://github.com/LeptaSpace/zs/blob/master/src/zs_scaling.xml), which produce the source code in [zs_scaling.h](https://github.com/LeptaSpace/zs/blob/master/src/zs_scaling.h).
 It's a nice way to not have to write and improve lots of code.
 For example when I decided to add list capabilities to these functions, it was literally a 10-line change to the script and then "make code" and it all worked.

 I'm going to be using GSL and code generation aggressively in the tooling for this project.
 Expect a lot of state machines at the heart of more complex classes.

-*TODO: I need to add support for real numbers, to finish this piece of work (fractional SI suffices).*

 Our grammar thus has just a few elements: